-Note that the sales performance dashboard differs from a sales leaderboard.
+*Note that this dashboard differs from a sales leaderboard.

 While the former shows the collective effort of an entire sales team, the latter evaluates how individual sales reps stack up against each other.
 Common metrics include daily activity and the number of product demos completed against targets.

 3. Sales Cycle Length Dashboard